Money In Argentina For Tourists: Blue Dollar & MEP Rate

 A $100 bill in perfect condition is highly appreciated and will get you the best rate of money exchange in Argentina.

-Apart from American dollars, you can also exchange euros for local currency at the blue rate.
-Argentina currency to Euro blue exchange rate is fair.
-You get more pesos for 1 euro than for 1 USD, proportional to the dollar/euro exchange rate difference.
+Apart from American dollars, you can also exchange euros for Argentine peso at the blue rate.
+Argentina’s currency to Euro blue exchange rate is fair.
+You get more Argentina pesos for 1 euro than for 1 USD, proportional to the dollar/euro exchange rate difference.

 If you are planning a trip to Argentina for the first time, you will probably feel very confused about the many different exchange rates of the Argentine peso.
-I was too.
-Here is all you need to know about money in Argentina, the MEP rate and the Blue dollar rate.
+I was too before my first visit to Argentina.
+Here is all you need to know about money in Argentina, the MEP rate, the Blue dollar rate, and travel tips for Argentina money exchange.

 The Official Exchange Rate